 This course introduces students to the career pathways within the rapidly growing Hospitality industry.
 Students will explore and develop the basic skills and knowledge needed for first level professional careers in hotels and resorts, restaurants and food services, parks and recreation, and travel and tourism.
-This course is only offered at the ARL.
 (Hotel and Restaurant Management Academy)